1.b.2. Supermassive black balls and the origin of the galaxies

 Powerful electromagnetic fields

 It seems scientists thought gravitational processes were more relevant in the formation of stars than electromagnetic processes.
-However, lately, some studies show maps of the galactic and intergalactic magnetic field and around black holes indicating that these fields play a more significant role than previously thought.
+However, lately, some studies show maps of the galactic and intergalactic magnetic field and powerful magnetic field ** around black holes indicating that these fields play a more significant role than previously thought.

 Global Astrophysics does not deny gravitational processes, but it also gives significance to electromagnetic fields; by the processes explained in the section on Elementary particles and constitution of the mass of book Global Mechanics, regardless of whether stars eject cosmic dust in supernova-like explosions.